KURT ZWOLFER, Executive Director

 HILLARY BILINSKI, Operations Manager

-Hillary is The Cabin’s recently departed Operations Manager.
-She started with The Cabin since 2014.
-She has over six years of operations and administrative experience through The Cabin and previous work at the Sun Valley Center for the Arts and The College of Southern Idaho.
-Her primary responsibilities at The Cabin include financial and database management, event and program ticketing, website management, and oversight of the Writers in the Attic program.
+Hillary has been The Cabin’s Operations Manager since 2014.
+She has over seven years of operations and administrative experience through The Cabin and previous work at the Sun Valley Center for the Arts and The College of Southern Idaho.
+Her primary responsibilities at The Cabin include financial and database management, event and program ticketing, and oversight of the Writers in the Attic program.
 Hillary holds a BA in English from the University of Idaho with an emphasis in Creative Writing and minors in Music Performance and Interior Design (2010), an MFA in Writing from Pacific University (2014), and she is a current accounting student at Colorado State University’s Global Campus.
-She is a lifelong Idahoan and lover of the arts, and you can find her nonfiction work in Bayou Magazine.
+She is a lifelong Idahoan and lover of the arts!

 KATIE FULLER, Program and Education Manager

 Katie Fuller is the Program Manager at The Cabin.
 Originally from Maine, she is responsible for The Cabin’s Writers in the Schools (WITS), The Cabin’s Summer Writing Camps for kids in grades 3-12, and adult writing workshops.
 Katie graduated with a B.A. in History from Colby College (2006), an M.A. in English from the University of Maine (2013), and has an MFA in Creative Writing from Boise State (2016).
 She is passionate about promoting quality arts education in the Treasure Valley.
 Katie is also a poet—her chapbooks Valve and The Greenwood Cemetery are out with DoubleCross Press and dancing girl press.
 More about her writing life can be found at www.katieelaynefuller.com